-- Complete all mandatory orientation sessions to introduce you to the VUS program and Harvard College. - Complete an advising essay and propose a course list by July 28 - Complete a required online training module about Title IX resources at Harvard College in a timely fashion (this will be sent to you prior to the beginning of term). - Complete a review of the Harvard College Honor Code and an Honor Code reflection (this will be sent to you prior to the beginning of the term). - Attend a required "extended orientation" during the second week of classes (date and format to be sent later).
+- Complete all mandatory orientation sessions to introduce you to the VUS program and Harvard College. - Complete an advising essay and propose a course list by October 28 - Complete a required online training module about Title IX resources at Harvard College in a timely fashion (this will be sent to you prior to the beginning of term). - Complete a review of the Harvard College Honor Code and an Honor Code reflection (this will be sent to you prior to the beginning of the term). - Attend a required "extended orientation" during the second week of classes (date and format to be sent later).
 Only students with direct academic conflicts (an official lecture, lab, or section meeting time) will be excused. - Join us for an all-VUS lunch mid-semester (only direct academic conflicts will be excused). - Join us for a celebratory farewell event for all VUS near the end of the academic term (only direct academic conflicts will be excused). - Thoroughly read all emails that come from VUS program staff and reply when requested.
-Add wusprogram@fas.harvard.edu, dudley@fas.harvard.edu, dudley@fas.harvard.edu to your email filters to ensure to receive and prioritize these emails. - Students who will have or require an active visa status MUST perform all tasks asked of them by the Harvard International Office (HIO).
+Add vusprogram@fas.harvard.edu, dudleycommunitydean@fas.harvard.edu, and ududley@fas.harvard.edu to your email filters to ensure to receive and prioritize these emails. - Students who will have or require an active visa status MUST perform all tasks asked of them by the Harvard International Office (HIO).
 Further details will follow.
 Ordinarily this includes a mandatory meeting with an HIO adviser, as well as an additional orientation session specific to visa questions. - Complete all immunization requirements (scroll down and choose Harvard College) for the State of Massachusetts as well as for Harvard you can receive these on campus but will need them completed to begin classes.
 Medical waivers should be addressed with Harvard University Health Services.

 • Pay tuition and fees and complete all financial paperwork before classes begin, see dates specified by Student Financial Services.
-Take note that international wire transfers take several days or more and need to be completed before deadlines in order to access Harvard systems